Personal Chef Secrets: Cured Salmon Rolls

 Vac Seal Bag

-In the mixing bowl, using the whisk, mix together the salt, sugar, and lemon zest until all ingredients are well incorporated and mixture resembles that of damp sand.
-Once mixed, take the plastic wrap and lay down a sheet, or a couple of sheets depending on the size you need for the filet.
+If you want to know how to cure a salmon fish, in a mixing bowl, mix the salt, sugar, and lemon zest using the whisk until all ingredients are well incorporated, and the mixture resembles that of damp sand.
+Once mixed, take the plastic wrap and lay down a sheet or a couple of sheets, depending on the size you need for the filet.
 First, lay down pieces of dill in the shape and size of the salmon.
 Then add a layer of the cure on top of the dill.
 Press the salmon flesh side down and continue to add the cure until the salmon can be evenly covered.

-Wrap tightly in plastic, place on the tray, and slide it straight into the vac seal bag.
-This is only to ensure it does not leak.
-If you do not have a vac seal the tray will suffice.
-Place the salmon into the refrigerator for 24 hours, unwrap the salmon and rinse with cold water until all of the cure has washed off.
+Wrap it tightly in plastic, place it on the tray, and slide it straight into the vac seal bag.
+Following this step is only to ensure it does not leak.
+If you do not have a vac seal, the tray will suffice.
+Place the salmon into the refrigerator for 24 hours, unwrap the salmon, and rinse with cold water until all of the cure has washed off.

-Pat the salmon dry on both sides.
-Using a sharp knife slice the salmon thinly lengthwise starting with the flesh size up until you get close to the skin.
+If you’re curious about how to cut salmon, pat the salmon dry on both sides.
+Using a sharp knife, slice the salmon thinly lengthwise, starting with the flesh size up until you get close to the skin.
 You will start to see a gray-red-ish bloodline.
-You can still use this but it has a slight irony flavor that I will often avoid if I can.
-Keep the salmon refrigerated while you prepare the other items which we will explore next.
+You can still use this, but it has a slight ironic flavor that Frank will often avoid if he can.
+Keep the salmon refrigerated while you prepare the other items, which we will explore next.

 1 T Chopped Dill